ecrucru/anticrux/README.md

 AntiCrux is a library written in JavaScript which plays a single variant of chess named "AntiChess", "Suicide chess" or also "Loosing chess".
 You can play against the computer with :

-- a mobile web-interface for tablets and desktops (Firefox, Chrome...)
+- a mobile web-interface for tablets and desktops
 - a remote server by using the same commands than the Free Internet Chess Server (FICS)
-- a chess engine to connect with your UCI-compatible desktop application (WinBoard, pyChess...)
+- a chess engine to connect with your UCI-compatible desktop application

-For technical reasons inherited from JavaScript, AntiCrux will never reach the highest and unbeatable ELO ratings.
-Its level is rather *normal* and the 20 available levels implement various techniques and rules to act like a human as much as possible.
-It is then a good tool to increase your skills.
+For technical reasons inherited from JavaScript and its design, AntiCrux will never reach the highest and unbeatable ELO ratings.
+Its level is rather *(normal)[#anticrux-helo-world]* and the 20 available levels implement various techniques and rules to act like a human as much as possible.
+It is then a good tool to increase your skills with fun.

-AntiCrux has competed with StockFish AntiChess available at [www.lichess.org](https://lichess.org).
-Following the [calculation rules](http://www.fide.com/component/handbook/?id=172&amp;view=article), the maximal rating of AntiCrux version 0.1.0 with no time limit is estimated at **1980** (with no guarantee of accuracy).

 About the variant AntiChess, the objective consists in losing all your own pieces or reaching a stalemate.
 For that, you will probably have to force the moves.
 The rules are very simple :